Towards Trapped-Ion Thermometry Using Cavity-Based EIT: Theory and model

-So, close to ground state ($\bar{n}=0$), $\dot{\bar{n}}(t)=\gamma_{b} n_{th}$.
-This gives an initial estimation of heating rate of the ion. \autoref{eq:nbar_rate}, also shows that if a long time interval is taken, i.e. at equilibrium, $\bar{n}_{eq}=n_{th}$.
-So, determining the value of $ n _ {th} $ allows us to estimate the ion's temperature owing to \autoref{eq:n_avg}.
+where $\gamma_b$ is the motional heating (or damping) rate and $n_{th}$ is the equilibrium mean thermal phonon occupation of the bath.
+We observe that close to the ground state ($\bar{n}=0$), $\dot{\bar{n}}(t)=\gamma_{b} n_{th}$.
+This gives an initial estimation of the heating rate of the ion. \autoref{eq:nbar_rate}, also shows that if a long time interval is taken, i.e., at equilibrium, $\bar{n}_{eq}=n_{th}$.
+So, determining the value of $ n _ {th} $ provides an estimate of the ion temperature owing to \autoref{eq:n_avg}.